Clarksville City Court to provide Video Conferencing - Clarksville, TN Online

 Clarksville City Court to provide Video Conferencing

-Clarksville, TN – Clarksville City Court will allow citizens to address City Court matters and citations online using Zoom online conferencing in response to the COVID-19 Coronavirus pandemic.
+Clarksville, TN – Clarksville City Court will allow citizens to address City Court matters and citations using Zoom online conferencing in response to the COVID-19 Coronavirus pandemic.

 Most matters with the exception of actual trials can be resolved using Zoom.